monsoonmaelstrom/book2/book2.md

 “Yeah.
 Now we just need to make sure we’re not followed.”

-“Any idea who was in the house?”
+“Any idea who was in the flat?”

 “No. Giorgi?”